Sweden's Thunberg demands climate action on day of global school strikes

-STOCKHOLM/BRUSSELS (Reuters) - Swedish teenage activist Greta Thunberg urged European politicians on Friday to focus on a climate crisis instead of “bickering”, as students walked out of classrooms around the world to back her demands for action to stop global warming.
+STOCKHOLM/BRUSSELS (Reuters) - Swedish teenage activist Greta Thunberg urged European politicians on Friday to focus on a climate crisis instead of “bickering”, as children walked out of classes around the world to back her demands for urgent action to curb carbon emissions.

 “If the EU were to decide to seriously fight the climate crisis, it would mean a decisive global change.
 And the EU election should reasonably only be about this.
 But it isn’t.
 Not at all,” Thunberg told thousands of supporters gathered in Kungstradgarden square in Stockholm’s banking district.